 Heart failure is also divided into types depending on how much blood the heart manages to pump out in each heartbeat.
 The term ejection fraction means the amount (percentage or fraction) of the blood in the biggest chamber of the heart (the left ventricle) that is pumped out (ejected) with each heartbeat before it fills up again for the next beat.
 It is normal for some of the blood to be left behind with each beat but usually at least half the blood is pumped out with every beat.
 If less than 40% of the blood is pumped out, this is called heart failure with reduced ejection fraction.
 If more than 40% is pumped out, it is called heart failure with preserved ejection fraction.
 Distinguishing between the two is important as it will affect the treatment which is used.

-For further information about the heart itself, see the leaflet called Anatomy of the heart.
+For further information about the heart itself, see the leaflet called Anatomy of the heart and blood vessels.